-

 MNSILC meetings are open to the public.
 There is an opportunity for public comments around 11:00 a.m. during a meeting.

 MNSILC meetings will be held in person and using Zoom.
-In person meetings will be at State Services for the Blind, 2200 University Ave West, Suite 240, St Paul, MN 55114, unless noted.
+In person meetings will be at State Services for the Blind, 2200 University Ave West, Suite 240, St Paul, MN 55114, unless otherwise noted.
 All meetings will be captioned.
 If you would like to attend a MNSILC meeting and need other accommodations, contact the MNSILC Coordinator at least two weeks prior to the meeting date.
 Include your name, contact information and your specific accommodation request.

-Upcoming Meeting
+Upcoming Meetings

-Times are 9:00 a.m. - 2:30 p.m.
+Meetings are from 9:00 a.m. - 2:30 p.m.

 -